-- 1. Follow the instructions in your manual. - 2.
-Never use the instrument without the disposable filter located inline with the thermoelectric cooler or inside the water-trap.
+- 1. Follow the instructions in this manual. - 2.
+Never use the instrument without the disposable filter(s) located in line with the thermoelectric cooler or inside the water-trap.
 Operating the instrument without the filter may damage the pump and sensors.
 (This is a costly replacement!) - 3.
 Prevent moisture from entering the analyzer.
 If the electrochemical sensors get wet they will not work until they can dry out.
 If the NDIR bench gets wet it will not read properly, and afterward, it may not autozero successfully.
 Once dried, typically overnight, the electrochemical sensors will usually recover.
-However, the NDIR optics will probably require cleaning, at the factory. - 4.
+However, the NDIR optics will probably require cleaning at the factory. - 4.
 Do not expose the probe tip to open flame. - 5.
 Do not rest the stack probe's hose on a hot boiler surface. - 6.
-Allow the probe tip to cool off and the instrument aspirate air before packing the probe. - 7.
+Allow the probe tip to cool off and the instrument to aspirate air before packing the probe. - 7.
 Always be sure to use single span gas mixtures preferably with balance nitrogen when calibrating the sensors.
-Do not use CO/NO or CO/SO2 span gas blends for calibration!
+Do not use CO/NO, NO/NO2, or SO2/NO2 span gas blends for calibration!